malnick/logasaurus/README.md

     -e | elasticsearch-uri string
       Override for `elasticsearch_uri` in config file.
 Default is localhost.

+    -h | enable host output
+      Outputs the hostname for the log message before the message

     -s | service abstraction
       A defined service in the config.yaml.
 Can not be used with -d.